Helpful Tips for Hosting a Holiday Party

 This party tip is courtesy of Martha Stewart, who swears that your freezer is the most valuable asset you have during the holiday season.
 If you know you’ll be tight on time the day of your party, try these prep-ahead appetizers and throw them in the freezer.
 Then the day of your event, pop them in the oven for a few minutes and you have (nearly) instant hors d’oeuvres.

 You don’t have to go it alone.
 Whether it’s hiring a cleaning service to prep the house or asking your cousin Susan to arrive a few hours early to help with set up, it’s okay.
 The holidays can make hosts feel like they need to do it all, but we’re here to tell you that you don’t.
-When you the day becomes more enjoyable and you’re sure to make valuable memories in the process.
+When you enlist help from friends or family, the day becomes more enjoyable and you’re sure to make valuable memories in the process.

 Buy Pre-made Dishes